Which Institutions Own Shares In Plug Power Inc. (PLUG)?

 Plug Power Inc. (PLUG): Who are the competitors?

-The company’s main competitors (and peers) include Air Products and Chemicals Inc. (APD) that is trading 50.52% up over the past 12 months and The Procter & Gamble Company (PG) that is 22.82% higher over the same period.
-Ballard Power Systems Inc. (BLDP) is 232.64% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 15.55% from the last report on Feb 11, 2021 to stand at a total of 36.87 million short shares sold with a short interest ratio of 1.31.
+The company’s main competitors (and peers) include Air Products and Chemicals Inc. (APD) that is trading 45.72% up over the past 12 months and The Procter & Gamble Company (PG) that is 16.07% higher over the same period.
+Ballard Power Systems Inc. (BLDP) is 174.94% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -18.42% from the last report on Mar 14, 2021 to stand at a total of 43.66 million short shares sold with a short interest ratio of 1.31.